AzDarGee/RailsTemplateApp/README.md

 - FontAwesome
 - Devise
 - NVM for node version management (node 23.8.0)
-- esbuild for js bundling (instead of importmap)
+- ESBuild for js bundling (instead of importmap)
 - Yarn (1.22.22)
 - Letter Opener for viewing emails in development
+- Hotwire Flash messages
+- Dockerfile for One-Click setup
+- ActionText - Trix Editor
+- ViewComponents
+- Active Storage with AWS S3 or Google Cloud Storage
+- MiniTest for testing
+- Turbo Streams
+- SOLID Trifecta
+    - SOLID Queue for background jobs (MissionControl Dashboard for jobs monitoring)
+    - SOLID Cable for WebSockets / ActionCable
+    - SOLID Cache for caching

 # App Name
-Change the app name in `config/application.rb`
+Change the app name in `config/application.rb` to match the folder name of your app

 # Setup
 To run rails development server: